I qualified in 1984 after studying for three years at the Northern College of Chiropody (Manchester/Salford).

 I am committed to my professional development and have a post-graduate qualification in Diabetes Care from Warwick University.
 I have had specialist rotations in diabetes and biomechanics teams, and volunteered as a podiatrist at the London marathon.

 I joined Andrew Boyle Podiatry as an associate in 2019, working at Healthpoint Formby.
-The rest of my week is with Bolton NHS Podiatry where as a Specialist Podiatrist I carry out all aspects of podiatry care.
+The rest of my week is with Virgincare within the West Lancashire NHS Podiatry team.
+As a Specialist Podiatrist I carry out all aspects of podiatry care.

 I graduated from Salford University in 2011 with BSc (Hons).